Wilkes University: Student life

 Wilkes University has numerous student-run clubs and organizations that are recognized and funded by the student government.
 Many of the clubs are athletically focused, representing sports including crew, lacrosse, running, skiing, volleyball, and ultimate Frisbee.
 Clubs associated with academics and majors represent psychology, sociology, criminology, and pre-pharmacy.
 Other clubs are formed around common interests such as animal advocacy, vegetarianism, anime, and robotics.

 Wilkes has an active student media, including a television station within the Karambelas Media and Communications Center, FM radio station WCLH (call letters stand for Wilkes College Listens Here) which celebrated its 50th anniversary in 2022, weekly newspaper The Beacon, a literary magazine Manuscript which celebrated its 75th anniversary in 2022, and yearbook Amnicola which will celebrate its 75th anniversary in 2023.
 The university's newspaper was originally published as the Bison Stampede and annual was published as the "Bucknell Junior College Amnicola" in 1934.
 The newspaper was later renamed The Beacon, and the annual was shortened to simply "Amnicola".
-The university paper and annual will celebrate their 90th anniversaries in 2024.
+The university paper and annual celebrated their 90th anniversaries in 2024.

 Wilkes University Programming Board, an entertainment and event planning organization, has hosted events that featured Pennsylvania based bands such as Live and Fuel, and national favorites including Alanis Morissette, Rusted Root, Joan Osborne, Dashboard Confessional, Lifehouse, Busta Rhymes, Hoobastank, Jack's Mannequin, and Billy Joel.

 Students use Martz Trailways buses to return between campus and home/major cities.

 Wilkes University launched the first collegiate marching band in the northeast Pennsylvania region in 2014.
 The university said that the new marching band will be a welcomed new tradition and it will contribute to a growth in school spirit.
 The band was disbanded in 2021 due to budget concerns.